themattspiral/fast-prng-wasm/docs/js-api.md

 nextArray_Integer(): Float64Array<ArrayBufferLike>
 ```

-Get the generator's next set of 53-bit integers between
+Gets this generator's next set of 53-bit integers between
 0 and 2^53 - 1 (i.e. `Number.MAX_SAFE_INTEGER`).
 Array size is set
 when generator is created, or by changing [outputArraySize](js-api.md#outputarraysize).